CalixPeng/Causal_Bandit/README.md

 # Asymmetric Graph Error Control with Low Complexity in Causal Bandits

-This repository contains the code and supplementary materials for ["Asymmetric Graph Error Control with Low Complexity in Causal Bandits"](https://ieeexplore.ieee.org/abstract/document/10976570).
+This repository contains the code and supplementary materials for the research paper ["Asymmetric Graph Error Control with Low Complexity in Causal Bandits"](https://ieeexplore.ieee.org/abstract/document/10976570).

 If you find it useful, please consider citing:
 ```bibtex